mpv-player/mpv/DOCS/man/lua.rst

                 ``event``
-                    Set to one of the strings ``down``, ``repeat``, ``up`` or ``press`` (the latter if key up/down/repeat can't be tracked).
+                    Set to one of the strings ``down``, ``repeat``, ``up`` or ``press`` (the latter if key up/down/repeat can't be tracked), which indicates the key's logical state.

                 ``is_mouse``
-                    Boolean Whether the event was caused by a mouse button.
+                    Boolean: Whether the event was caused by a mouse button.

+                ``canceled``
+                    Boolean: Whether the event was canceled.
+                    Not all types of cancellations set this flag.

                 ``key_name``
                     The name of they key that triggered this, or ``nil`` if